 |

-"...soon she wanted to work with metal and studied metalsmithing with the artist and jeweler Iris Sandkühler, first in classes and then privately.
-'I continue to learn so much from Iris, she is a major source of inspiration and very patient!'"
+"I continue to learn so much from Iris, she is a major source of inspiration and very patient!"

 —Nanette Kroupa & daughter Alex, private lessons at Sandkühler Studio May 2004 |